 We believe strongly that your pet’s annual wellness check-ups are the best time to catch diseases early to achieve the best possible outcome.
-As a condition of this insurance, you must take care of your pet and arrange and pay for your pet to have an annual health check; an annual dental exam; any treatment normally suggested by a veterinarian to prevent illness or injury
+As a condition of this insurance, you must take care of your pet and arrange and pay for your pet to have an annual health check; an annual dental exam; and any treatment normally suggested by a veterinarian to prevent illness or injury.

 Cruciate and patellas (knees)